RichardFoo/ESP8266-Eagle/README.md

     - An alternate symbol / package / device that includes only the main 16 pins.
 This is likely more compatible with earlier versions of ESP8266-12 which don't have pads along the bottom edge.
+    - Important detail: This package defines the pad numbers with the bottom edge being 17-22, as shown in the datasheet.
+Many other references number them as 9-14, which is how they were numbered for earlier versions.
+This shouldn't matter when using Eagle, as the signal names are mapped properly from the schematic symbol.
     - Datasheet is at <http://wiki.ai-thinker.com/_media/esp8266/a014ps01.pdf>

 Future devices might include: